risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 ## Ingest, process, and deliver data

 Congrats, you are now ready to unleash the full potential of RisingWave on your own.

-Please check out the RisingWave documentation for detailed references.
+<card
+ maxWidth="300px"
+ title="Develop with RisingWave Cloud" content="Develop with RisingWave CloudDevelop with RisingWave CloudDevelop with RisingWave Cloud." cloud="develop-overview"
+ />

 </TabItem>